jimmyboy722/Eazy-E-Commerce/README.md

 ---
 ## <ins>Usage</ins>
  - To use this app, follow the following steps.
 1. Open a powershell terminal in your IDE along with a bash terminal.
 2. In the powershell terminal, navigate to your database schema file.
-Then use the command imply run the command `psql -U postgres` to enter your postgreSql password and open a PostgreSql session, allowing you to run SQL queries and perform database management tasks.
+Then use the command `psql -U postgres` to enter your postgreSql password and open a PostgreSql session, allowing you to run SQL queries and perform database management tasks.
 3. Switch to your bash terminal and navigate to the folder path level that your package.json file is in.
 Once there, run the command `node seeds/index.js` to seed the tables with data.
 4. Finally, run the command `node server.js` in your bash terminal and the server will run and listen to port 3001..

 ---
 ## <ins>Contributing</ins>